 The best way to water cherry trees is to first check the soil.
 Push a finger into the soil, up to the second knuckle.
 If the soil is dry, water it.
 If the soil is sopping wet 1 or more hours after watering, the soil likely needs to be amended.

-If you do find that the soil is draining poorly, you can amend it by applying 2 inches of sand on top of the soil, under the tree’s canopy.
-Over time, the sand will work into the soil, breaking up the larger clumps of soil and promoting drainage.
+If you do find that the soil is draining poorly, apply 2 inches of sand and compost on top of the soil, under the tree’s canopy.
+Over time, the sand and compost works into the soil, breaking up the larger clumps and promoting drainage.

 You can also elevate the tree by planting it on a mound, hill, or raised bed.
 By being higher than the rest of the ground, gravity will assist in pulling the excess water out of the soil.